jozefg/blog/posts/2015-01-27-modal-logic-in-haskell.md

 Alas however, it was not to be.
 Static pointers are missing one essential component that makes them unsuitable for being □, we can't eliminate them properly.
 In modal logic, we have a rule that lets other boxes depend on the contents of some box.
+The elimination rule is much stronger than just "If you give me a `□ A`, I'll give you an `A`" because it's much harder to construct a `□ A` in the first place!
+It's this asymmetry that makes static pointers not quite kosher.
 With static pointers there isn't a notion that we can take one static pointer and use it in another.

 For example, we can't write